 If the market moves against you by 100 pips, your entire €1,000 deposit could be wiped out.

-This highlights how quickly losses can occur when using high leverage in volatile markets.
+This highlights how quickly losses can occur when using high exposure in volatile markets.

 The same principle applies to commissions, rollover charges, and other trading fees.

-Lots define trade size, while leverage increases buying power.
+Lots define trade size, while margin-based exposure increases buying power.
 One standard Forex lot equals 100,000 units of the base currency.

-Higher leverage increases risk, which is why it should always be used carefully and with a clear understanding of its impact.
+Higher exposure increases risk, which is why it should always be used carefully and with a clear understanding of its impact.